megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 ::

-  AbstractNoncedBoxData<:red:`interpreted text`P extends Proposition, B extends AbstractNoncedBox<P, BD, B>, BD extends AbstractNoncedBoxData<P, B, BD>>
+  AbstractNoncedBoxData<P extends Proposition, B extends AbstractNoncedBox<P, BD, B>, BD extends AbstractNoncedBoxData<P, B, BD>>

 where
+:red:`interpreted text`
 ::

   P extends Proposition -- Proposition type for the box, for common purposes PublicKey25519Proposition could be used as it used in regular boxes